-I don’t often mention that Sarah has Asperger’s.
+I don’t often mention that Ashar has Asperger’s.
 She does – and ADHD, and maybe OCD, and definitely SPD, and a whole bunch of other letter-things that, at least outside the public school system, truly don’t mean much 90% of the time.
-The thing is, during the other 10% of our lives, when we’re in “full Aspie mode,” Chris and I become very aware that we’re not dealing with someone who thinks “like a 12-year-old girl.”
+The thing is, during the other 10% of our lives, when we’re in “full Aspie mode,” Chris and Dan and I become very aware that we’re not dealing with someone who thinks “like a teenage girl.”
 We’re dealing with someone – an incredibly special and important someone – who truly cannot process or accept the world around her.
 She’s in China, and we’re screaming in French.
 Getting louder ain’t gonna help.

 That’s hard to accept, in a lot of ways.
-We’re still learning how to deal with Asperger’s meltdowns – which you’ve got to kind of see to believe; if you’re an autism-spectrum parent, you totally understand – but these aren’t situations where things like sending Sarah to her room or grounding her are going to have any effect whatsoever.
+We’re still learning how to deal with Asperger’s meltdowns – which you’ve got to kind of see to believe; if you’re an autism-spectrum parent, you totally understand – but these aren’t situations where things like sending Ashar to her room or grounding her are going to have any effect whatsoever.
 (My amazing virtual friend Karen over at Confessions of an Asperger’s Mom does a wonderful job, through her writing, of trying to help bring an understanding to this.
 I’d love for you to read this post of hers, which really shows what one of “these days” is like for us.)

 It’s not a miracle cure, but here’s what worked.
 Next time your kids are mid-meltdown…